liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app/01-marketplace-app-metadata-guidelines.markdown

 The following app metadata guidelines are intended to ensure that apps are submitted with important and necessary supporting information.
-The metadata that you submit with your app will serve both as necessary information for your app's buyers (e.g., your contact info) and as promotional assets (e.g., description, screenshots, etc.) that can help drive traffic to and downloads of your app!
+The metadata that you submit with your app serves both as necessary information for your app's buyers (e.g., your contact info) and as promotional assets (e.g., description, screenshots, etc.) that can help drive traffic to and downloads of your app!

 ![Figure 1: Check out how good your app can look on the Markeplace.](../../images/dev-portal-app-metadata-guidelines.png)

-You'll want to think of a good name and description of your app.
+Think of a good name and description for your app.
 If you haven't already done so, take some screenshots, design an icon, and create a website for  your app.
-The table below can help guide you address the Marketplace app metadata requirements and produce an appealing advertisement for your app.
+The table below helps you address the Marketplace app metadata requirements and produce an appealing app advertisement.

 **Marketplace App Metadata Guidelines:**